anand-reddi/anand-reddi/README.md

 ## 🚀 About Me

 I'm a Front-End Developer with 3 years of experience turning designs into fast, responsive, production-ready interfaces.
-At **Vickeyapps Technologies**, I've worked across the full front-end spectrum — from building scalable component-based UIs for an enterprise HRMS platform, to shipping a companion Android app, to designing brand identities and marketing sites for clients.
+At **Vickeyapps Technologies**, I've worked across the full front-end spectrum, from building scalable component-based UIs for an enterprise HRMS platform, to shipping a companion Android app, to designing brand identities and marketing sites for clients.

 I like owning things end-to-end: architecture, UI, integration with REST APIs, and polish.
 I'm equally comfortable in React and Angular, and I regularly cross over into mobile (Flutter, native Android) and light backend work (Node.js/Express, MongoDB) when a project needs it.

-Outside of client work, I run **[@techinsixty](https://instagram.com/techinsixty)** on Instagram, where I break down developer tools, AI, and security topics into short, visual content — which also feeds my interest in design and motion graphics.
+Outside of client work, I run **[@techinsixty](https://instagram.com/techinsixty)** on Instagram, where I break down developer tools, AI, and security topics into short, visual content, which also feeds my interest in design and motion graphics.

-## 🛠️ What I Work With

-**Languages:** HTML5, CSS3, JavaScript, TypeScript
-**Frameworks & Libraries:** Angular, React, Bootstrap, Tailwind CSS, SASS, Chart.js, Ionic **Mobile:** Flutter, Android (native)
-**Backend & Platform:** Node.js, Express.js, MongoDB, Firebase, JWT, REST APIs **Testing & Tooling:** Cypress, Jasmine, Git, Postman, NPM **Design:** Figma, Adobe Photoshop, Adobe Lightroom, Canva

 ## 💼 What I've Built